top of page

 • I take responsibility for my health including any medication I might need I inform someone “.. of any existing medical condition or injury which might affect me on a field excursion.

-• I take precautions against locally prevalent diseases, for example malaria, bilharzia, Weil’s Disease, cholera, etc.
+• I take precautions against locally common diseases, for example malaria, bilharzia, Weil’s Disease, cholera, etc.

 • I follow public safety and public health rules.